kampffrosch94/froql/docs/book/src/queries.md

 A `query!` always needs a reference to a `World` as first argument.

-After the `World` a comma seperated list of terms follows, which define the output of the query.
+After the `World` a comma separated list of terms follows, which define the output of the query.

 ## Query for Components